Cost Accounting: Definition

-Cost accounting calculates the cost by considering all factors that contribute to the production of the output, both manufacturing and administrative factors.
+Cost accounting calculates costs by considering all factors that contribute to the production of the output, including both manufacturing and administrative factors.

-The objective of the cost accounting is to help the management in fixing the prices and controlling the cost of production.
-Basically cost accounting is for internal management, however, it also provides information for external reporting.
+The objective of cost accounting is to help a company’s management fix prices and control production costs.
+In essence, cost accounting is used for internal management purposes, but it also provides information for external reporting.

-Cost accounting collects data both in monetary and non-monetary terms.
-Then these are compared with pre-established standards and budgets to exercise management control over the operations.
+It is also worth noting that cost accounting collects data both in monetary and non-monetary terms.
+In turn, these data are compared to pre-established standards and budgets to exercise management control over the company’s operations.

 1. Determination and Analysis of Cost

-Cost accounting records cost and income information for each department, process, job, sales territory in order to ascertain the cost and evaluate the operating efficiency of each division of the business enterprise.
+Cost accounting records cost and income information for each department, process, job, and sales territory, where the aim is to ascertain the cost and evaluate the operating efficiency of each division of the business.

-It prepares monthly or quarterly statements to reflect the cost and income data identified with the sale of that period.
+Cost accountants prepare monthly or quarterly statements to reflect the cost and income data associated with the period’s sales.

-Cost accounting enables a business not only to ascertain what various jobs, products and services have cost to the business but also what they should have cost.
-It locates losses and wastages for taking corrective measures and to avoid them in the future.
+Cost accounting enables a business not only to ascertain what various jobs, products, and services have cost but also what they should have cost.
+It locates losses and wastages, thereby helping to avoid them in the future.

 Principles of Cost Accounting

-The principles of cost accounting are as under:
+The principles of cost accounting are as follows:

-1. The cost accounting system aims at working out the cost of production of goods and services soon on completion and not long after production.
+1. Cost accounting systems aim to work out the cost of producing goods and services soon on completion and not long after production.

-2. It also aims at identifying all costs with individual products manufactured and sold or with services generated and sold.
-This process is composed of two features:
+2. Cost accounting also aims to attribute all costs to individual products that are manufactured and sold (or with services generated and sold).
+This process consists of two features:

-- Classifying costs as direct and indirect to individual products.
+- Classifying costs as direct and indirect in relation to specific products

-- Remainder of the costs are classified as direct and indirect to departments and from there costs are changed to products.
+- The remaining costs are classified as direct and indirect to departments and, from there, costs are charged to products

 5. Only normal costs form part of the cost of production.
-Abnormal costs are considered losses.
+Abnormal costs are regarded as losses.

-6. Although cost accounting particularly the integrated system of accounting can ultimately produce financial statements (profit and loss account and balance sheet), its emphasis is on managerial accounting.
-It becomes a vehicle for producing accounting data which would assist management in the performance of its functions.
-It enforces accountability in its real meaning.
-Thus cost accounting is to be built around the organizational structure.
+6. Although cost accounting—particularly the integrated system of accounting—can ultimately produce financial statements (i.e., profit and loss account and balance sheet), its emphasis is on managerial accounting.

 Importance of Cost Accounting